Paebbels/PicoBlaze-Library/README.md

 ### 6.2 In Xilinx Vivado (Synth and xSim)

-6 Configuring a System-on-FPGA with PicoBlaze Library
+6 Configuring a System-on-FPGA with the library
 ================================================================================